Two people shopping for plants together at a garden center, pushing a cart filled with greenery.

 • Annual percentage rate for purchases: Purchase APR is the rate of interest applied to your balances after the grace period has ended.
 You can easily avoid paying a purchase APR by paying your balance in full and on time every month.
 Some cards include an introductory low APR offer after you receive your credit card.
 Credit card companies should mention the offer APR and how long the promotional period is in the Schumer box.

-• APR for balance transfers: Some credit cards marketed specifically as balance transfer cards charge you a low or 0% APR on all balance transfers for a fixed period.
-When there’s no introductory offer, the rates may vary–some card issuers may charge you the same purchase rate, while others may offer a lower APR specifically for balance transfers.
+• APR for balance transfers: Some credit cards are marketed specifically as balance transfer cards.
+These cards often offer a low or 0% APR on all balance transfers for a fixed period.
+When there’s no introductory offer, the rates may vary.
+Some card issuers may charge you the same purchase rate, while others may offer a lower APR specifically for balance transfers.

 • APR for cash advances: Cash advances can prove expensive.
 The cash advance APR may be higher than a purchase APR, and cash advances usually don’t have a grace period.
 Check the cash advance APR and fees–which you can find in a Schumer box—before heading to the ATM.

-• Penalty APRs: Some card companies may charge you a penalty APR if you missed your payment due date, if payments are returned, or if you exceed your credit limit.
-Discover has no interest increase for late payments.1
+• Penalty APRs: Some card companies may charge you a penalty APR if you missed your payment due date, if the bank returns your payment, or if you exceed your credit limit.
+Discover has no interest increase for late payments.2

 • The credit card's grace period: Credit card users may already know that the grace period refers to the time between the last day of your billing cycle and your payment due date.
 If you always pay your balance in full during this period (on or before the due date) - you will avoid interest charges as well as late fees.